EverestAU/EverestAU.github.io/README.md

 - Integrated mass-properties evaluation within the sizing framework where the vehicle is not considered as a point-mass during design mission evaluation.

 - Implemented a strip-theory based modeling approach to tackle coupled aero-propulsive interactions and validated them with CFD-generated and wind tunnel results.

+- Formulated a module for airfoil design optimization based on surface parameterization using Class-Shape Transformation (CST) parameters and shape optimization.

 - Multi-disciplinary analysis & optimization (MDO/MDAO) of UAM flight vehicle using genetic algorithm (NSGA-II) in MATLAB.

 - Developed propeller/rotor design and analysis framework to evaluate the propeller performance at design and off-design flight conditions.

 - Integrated aircraft longitudinal and lateral-directional flight dynamic characteristics, based on a fully nonlinear 6-DOF flight simulation model to meet the handling qualities guidelines defined by 14 CFR Part 23 and Part 25 for fixed-wing aircraft and ADS-33E-PRF for rotary-wing aircraft during vehicle sizing.